aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 In most natural communities, multiple predator species co-occur and often simultaneously affect prey species.
-By combining an observational study, laboratory trials and a field experiment we have shown that phylogenetic relatedness of species can help predict some aspects of lower trophic level responses.
+By combining an observational study, laboratory trials, and a field experiment that controlled number and phylogenetic diversity of predators we have shown that phylogenetic relatedness of species can help predict some aspects of lower trophic level responses.
 An approach based on phylogenetic diversity offers an organizing framework around which to compare diverse datasets on the distribution, trophic interactions and combined effect of multiple predator species, to predict the top-down effect of diverse predator assemblages.

 ## References